douglasgscofield/jmers/README.md

 * Output fosmid end read pair
 * Get a better genome assembly in the end

-Correcting:

-Kmer-walking within known-kmer contexts will be walking through messy kmers containing sequencing errors.
+**Correcting**: Kmer-walking within known-kmer contexts will be walking through messy kmers containing sequencing errors.
 We might consider doing some simple correction, perhaps using correction code from some other tool?

-Dreaming:
+**Haplotypes**: Kmer-walking within known-kmer contexts will also be walking through kmers belonging to haplotypes that are not in the genome assembly code.
+Is this distinguishable from correction above?

+**Dreaming**:

 * Extend to mate-pair processing
 * Some form of paired-end contamination removal